redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

 .. note::

-    Don't forget to arrange the **namespace** according with your configuration.
+    Do not forget to arrange the **namespace** according with your configuration.

 If you want to use a controller with a different name, you must obviously rename the controller itself, then you must tell RedKite CMS to generate the routes pointing